Chester County Property Taxes, Explained

 Effective property-tax rate by school district

 Typical total rate (county plus median municipality plus school) as a share of market value, and the annual bill on a $450,000 home.
 Cheapest first.
+Districts based in a neighboring county appear with their Chester County rate.
 Rates vary by municipality within a district, so open a district for its full range.

 | School district | School rate | Total rate | ~Tax / $450,000 |